tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         accelerators:
         - "NVIDIA Corporation GH100"

-The listed properties will depend upon the attributes returned by the underlying bare metal management service.

-Note that each Host has an ownerReferences entry to the parent HostPool; this will enable both cascading resource deletion, while also preventing the parent HostPool from being deleted until its child Hosts are deleted.
+The O-SAC Operator will detect the difference in powerState between the spec and the status, and call the bare metal service to power the host on before updating the Host's status to PowerOn.

 ### Implementation Details/Notes/Constraints